-Description Nm lb-in. lb-ft Access cover bolt 6 53 -
+Description Nm lb-in. lb-ft Rigging ingress cover screw 6 53 -

-- 8. Check shift cable adjustments as follows: - a.
-Shift remote control into forward.
+8. Check shift cable adjustments as follows:

+- a.
+Shift the remote control into forward.
 The propeller shaft should be locked in gear.
-If not, adjust the barrel closer to the cable quide. - b.
-Shift remote control into reverse while turning propeller.
+If not, adjust the barrel closer to the cable guide. - b.
+Shift the remote control into reverse while turning propeller.
 The propeller shaft should be locked in gear.
 If not, adjust the barrel away from the cable guide.
 Repeat steps a through c. - c.
-Shift remote control back to neutral.
+Shift the remote control back to neutral.
 The propeller shaft should turn freely without drag.
 If not, adjust the barrel closer to the cable guide.
 Repeat steps a through c.